 Unit Jasmine testing in Angular Grid component

-17 May 202411 minutes to read
+17 Sep 202510 minutes to read

-Step 1: Set up the Jasmine testing environment.
+Step 1: Set up the Jasmine testing environment

-I. Check and install the node version:
+I. Check and install the Node version:

 II.
 Create an Angular application and install the Syncfusion Grid package:

 III.
-Install the Jasmine and karma:
+Install Jasmine and Karma:

 npm install --save-dev jasmine karma karma-jasmine karma-chrome-launcher @types/jasmine

 IV.
-Generate the karma configuration file:
+Generate the Karma configuration file:

 npx karma init

-V. How to implement the Jasmine test case:
+V. Implement the Jasmine test case:

-Step 2: Create a Grid component.
+Step 2: Create a Grid component

 import { Component, OnInit, ViewChild } from '@angular/core';